Introduction to Canine Rehabilitation

 Gain a fundamental understanding of canine anatomy, physiology and biomechanics.
 Build relevant structures on canine skeletons using clay, and get hands-on experience palpating live dogs.
 Common orthopaedic and neurological disorders of the canine patient are covered including both conservative and surgical treatment options.
 Canine rehabilitation modalities including traditional physical therapy and integrative therapies are introduced, as well as ways they can be incorporated into a veterinary practice.

 *Prerequisites: This workshop is open to veterinarians, physiotherapists, vet nurses and technicians.
-There is 8. hours of self-paced preparation with online material.
+All students will have 17 hours of pre-course online work to complete before the in-person session.
+You will receive instructions for accessing the pre-course work approximately 45 days before the start of class.
 Vet nurses/ technicians must submit an Employer Agreement Letter indicating that there is a veterinarian or physical therapist either certified in canine rehabilitation working in their practice or registered for Introduction to Canine Rehabilitation.

 WORLD KNOWN SPECIALISTS